Delphboy/string-shop/README.md

  provided workshop template as your start point.

  ## Idea
- A sales page for NTK Martial Arts
+ A gumtree like site for buying and selling stringed instruments